CSUFTitanRover/TitanRover2018/homebase/user-interface/README.md

 We use [CodeCov](https://codecov.io/) to monitor our code coverage for the UI.
 This means knowing at all times how much unit testing we have across our UI project.
 [Check us out on CodeCov](https://codecov.io/gh/CSUFTitanRover/TitanRover2018/branch/feature%2FUserInterface).

+## Netlify

+We use [Netlify](https://www.netlify.com/) to build and update our User Interface and Styleguide webpage on every push and pull-request.
+This means whenever accessing the webpages they are the latest version.
+This way you can stay up to date with the progress of how both pages are looking.

+Check out our User Interface: https://userinterface2018.netlify.com/

+Check out our Styleguide: https://userinterface2018-styleguide.netlify.com/

 ## Configuration Files